 Whether it’s cigar and scotch pairing, cigar and beer pairing or any cigar and liquor pairing, even experienced cigar smokers and spirit connoisseurs can find themselves at a loss when pairing cigars and drinks.
 In fact, figuring out which drinks to pair with cigars strikes many as a mystery.
 But it’s a mystery that can be solved using the tip of your tongue.

-You already use your natural tasting abilities when you choose what salad dressing to use, or which wine you want to drink with dinner.
+There is something to be said about the craft, creativity and the aging that goes into both.
 The more you use your sense of taste, the better your palate becomes, which is exactly how cigar makers and whiskey distillers refine their expertise.

 For example, a cigar master can smell and smoke one single tobacco leaf and tell you what type of tobacco it is, its country of origin, and how long it has fermented or aged.

 Likewise, a master distiller can smell and taste a sample of whiskey and explain the aroma, flavors and proof.
 It takes years of practice to become a master at either skill, but fortunately, these skills can be learned.

 Of course!
 While wine doesn’t share the rich history of association whiskey does with cigars, everything else about wine - the craft, aging, terroir, body and flavor notes - overlap so perfectly, one could argue they were made to be enjoyed together.